Thevitebsk/test/README.md

-# this readme is useless
+# Some stuff made for my IT scholl